riya-singh009/python-calculator/README.md

 # Python Calculator

-A simple calculator program in Python that performs:
+This is a basic calculator program written in Python.
+It supports the following operations:

 - Addition
 - Subtraction
 - Multiplication
 - Division
+- Square
+- Square Root

 ## How to Run
 ```bash